South End Walk

 - 5: Harriet Tubman House Site 25 Holyoke Street

 - The Harriet Tubman Crusaders, an African American branch of the Women’s Christian Temperance Union in Boston, created the first Harriet Tubman House in 1904 as a residence for African American women who were excluded from the city’s college dormitories and respectable rooming houses.
 The Crusaders rented a brownstone on Holyoke Street until 1909 when member Julia O. Henson donated her own townhouse at 25 Holyoke Street as a permanent headquarters for the organization’s expanding programs.
 Harriet Tubman visited Boston several times in the late nineteenth and early twentieth centuries, often staying with Julia Henson at this site.
-In 1959, the Harriet Tubman House merged with other settlement houses in the area to form the United South End Settlements (USES) and erect a modern building at the corner of Columbus and Massachusetts Avenues.
+In 1960, the Harriet Tubman House merged with other settlement houses in the area to form the United South End Settlements (USES) and in 1976 USES erected a modern building at the corner of Columbus and Massachusetts Avenues.

 - 6: Harriet Tubman Square Statues: Emancipation by Meta Vaux Warrick Fuller and Step on Board by Fern CunninghamWest Newton Street and Columbus Avenue